-In other words, a domain extension isn’t something you randomly select.
+In other words, a domain extensions isn’t something you randomly select.
 It’s a decision that should be preceded by a certain amount of purpose and intentionality.

-Being familiar with what domain extensions are and why they matter is only the start.
-In order to reap the full benefits, you must select the right domain extension for your company’s website.
+Being familiar with what other domain extensions are and why they matter is only the start.
+In order to reap the full benefits, you must select the right domain extensions for your company’s website.
 Here are a few tips to keep in mind:

-Always, always, always go for the .com domain extension first.
+Always, always, always go for the .com domain extensions first.
 It won’t always be available, but it should be the first one you try.

 While other TLDs have become more popular over the years, this is still the gold standard.
 Research shows that roughly 51 percent of all websites use .com.
 This means people are more familiar with it and much more likely to trust the site.
 (And if someone tries to search your website manually without knowing the domain extension, they’ll automatically assume it’s .com.
 Using another TLD means you’ll miss out on this traffic.)

 If .com is taken, move down the list of other commonly used options.
 This includes .net, .org, and .co.
-But in addition to these domain extensions, you can play around with non-traditional TLDs that fit your brand and/or website goals.
+But in addition to these recognizable domain extension, you can play around with non-traditional TLDs that fit your brand and/or website goals.

 Let’s say, for example, that you’re launching an ecommerce website that sells interior design products and home goods (like wall art, curtains, hardware, lighting, etc.).
 If myinterordesignwebsite.com is taken, you could always try options like: